-- If you have stored cues on the touch select buttons, you select different pages using the Playbacks page touch buttons. - Playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page.
-If you want to kill the original playback you need to return to the page it is on and lower the fader back to zero.
+- If you have stored cues on the touch select buttons, you select different pages using the Playbacks page touch buttons. - Playbacks which are fired when you change page remain active.
+If you want to fire a cue on a fader which is already up from a previous page, lower the fader to zero then raise it again.
+The cue from the previous page will stop and the cue from the new page will fire. - If you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
+This prevents the playback level jumping when the fader is first moved.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.
-You can change this behaviour to be like consoles without motorised faders using the [Playback Paging] user setting, see section 13.1.3 on page 277. - You can set a legend for each playback page.
+You can change this behaviour using the [Playback Paging] user setting, see section 13.1.3 on page 278. - You can set a legend for each roller page.
 The legend is shown on the 'Pages' roller on the screen.
 Use [Set Legend] from the main Program menu then [Page Legends].
-While in this menu you can change the page to set legends for different pages.
+While in this menu you can change the page rollerto set legends for different pages.